minijax/minijax/minijax-examples/minijax-example-hello/README.md

 `register(Hello.class)` registers our **Resource Class** and **Resource Method**.

-`run(8080)` runs the container on port 8080.
-The run method starts Jetty and blocks, which keeps the application alive indefinitely.
+`start(8080)` runs the container on port 8080.
+The `start` method starts Undertow.
+Undertow runs in the background, which keeps the application alive indefinitely.

 You can run the Hello World example: